 Sometimes retirement is not what you’ve expected it to be.
-Perhaps at the moment, you feel bored, lonely, or even depressed.
+You may feel bored, sad, lonely, or even depressed at the moment.
 And you might wonder, how do you stay positive in retirement?
-Well, I’m here to help you out.
-I share 14 tips in this article to get you in the positive spirit, so you can truly enjoy your retirement.
-So, continue reading.

 Just a heads up, this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Purchases you make through these links may earn us a small commission, at no extra cost to you.